Garbage & Recycling

-The City of Edmonton diverts up to 60% of household waste from landfill through recycling and composting.
+The City of Edmonton diverts over 50% of household waste from landfill through recycling and composting.
 The organic portion of your household waste is sorted out and composted.

 Garbage and recycling is collected weekly on the same day of the week year-round.